Wheelchairs & Mobility

 Motorized Personal Vehicles

 Motorized wheelchairs and scooters that are designed solely for use by a person with a mobility impairment are allowed.
-The Segway® Personal Transporter and similar vehicles used by persons with disabilities are allowed although terrain may limit their usefulness (see Park Rules for Motorized Personal Vehicles).
+The Segway® Personal Transporter and similar vehicles used by persons with disabilities are allowed with some restrictions, although terrain may limit their usefulness.

 Wheelchair-accessible restrooms with sinks and flush toilets are located at all major areas except West Thumb.
 Accessible vault toilets are found at West Thumb, Norris, some scenic overlooks, most picnic areas, and all campgrounds.

 Service stations are staffed seasonally during daylight hours. and have call buttons.

 Wheelchair-accessible ATM machines are available in the park’s major areas.